Karel van der Hucht: Career

 Van der Hucht, son of teacher Jan van der Hucht (1905) and Jannigje Verhoek (1913), studied (1964–1972) and obtained his PhD (1978) at Utrecht University, and held a postdoc position at the Joint Institute for Laboratory Astrophysics in Boulder, Colorado, USA (1978–1979).
-From 1972 he was employed by the Utrecht Laboratory for Space Research, at the time under the Committee for Geophysics and Space Research of the KNAW, from 1983 called Stichting Ruimte Onderzoek Nederland (SRON) as a senior scientist.
-In 1981 he compiled the first modern catalog of galactic Wolf–Rayet stars.
-In addition to his astronomical research in the ultraviolet, the infrared, the sub-mm region, the radio region and at X-ray wavelengths, and his more than 330 scientific publications on multispectral astronomical observations of hot old massive stars, mostly in international collaboration, he has organized many international conferences for space research and astronomy, including four IAU (International Astronomical Union) Symposia.
+From 1972, he was employed by the Utrecht Laboratory for Space Research, at the time under the Committee for Geophysics and Space Research of the KNAW, from 1983 called Stichting Ruimte Onderzoek Nederland (SRON) as a senior scientist.
+In 1981, he compiled the first modern catalog of galactic Wolf–Rayet stars.
+In addition to his astronomical research in the ultraviolet, the infrared, the sub-mm region, the radio region and at X-ray wavelengths, and his more than 330 scientific publications on multispectral astronomical observations of hot old massive stars, mostly in international collaboration, he has organized many international conferences for space research and astronomy, including four International Astronomical Union (IAU) Symposia.

 From August 2003 to August 2006, Van der Hucht was Assistant General Secretary of the IAU.
 On 31 August 2006, he was appointed General Secretary of the IAU at the XXVIth General Assembly of the IAU.
 This was the fourth time that this task fell to a Dutch astronomer, after Jan Hendrik Oort (1935–1940, 1946–1948), Pieter Oosterhoff (1951–1958) and Kees de Jager (1967–1973).
 Dutch presidents of the IAU were Jan Hendrik Oort (1958–1961), Adriaan Blaauw (1976–1979) and Lodewijk Woltjer (1994–1997).

-As of 21 January 2011, Van der Hucht has retired.
+As of 21 January 2011, Van der Hucht retired.

-Van der Hucht was appointed Officer in the Order of Orange-Nassau on Friday 26 April 2013 in Doorn.
+Van der Hucht was appointed an Officer in the Order of Orange-Nassau on Friday 26 April 2013 in Doorn.